phac-nml/snvphyl-galaxy/docs/user/parameters.md

 #Step 18: PhyML

+##Data type

+This indicates whether the sequence file contains DNA or amino-acid sequences.

+![data_type][]

 ##Evolution Model

-The evolution model parameter describes the evolutionary model used by Phyml to generate the phylogenetic tree.
+The evolution model parameter describes the evolutionary model used by PhyML to generate the phylogenetic tree.
 The default model is the GTR model, but optional models include the JC69, K80, F81, F84, HKY85, and TN93 substitution models.

 ![evolution_model][]

 ##Transition/Transversion Ratio

 The transition/transversion ratio parameter allows the user to specify a fixed transition/transversion ratio or allow the ratio to be estimated by PhyML.
 This value is estimated by default.

 ![transition/transversion_ratio][]

 ##Number of categories for the discrete gamma model

-Phyml can account for a variable substitution rate among sites using the number of categories for the discrete gamma model.
-As described in the Phyml documentation:
+PhyML can account for a variable substitution rate among sites using the number of categories for the discrete gamma model.
+As described in the PhyML documentation:

  "The default is to use four categories, in this case the likelihood of the phylogeny at one site is averaged over four conditional likelihoods corresponding to four rates and the computation of the likelihood is four times slower than with a unique rate.
 Number of categories less than four or higher than eight are not recommended.
 In the first case, the discrete distribution is a poor approximation of the continuous one.
 In the second case, the computational burden becomes high and an higher number of categories is not likely to enhance the accuracy of phylogeny estimation."